 Your map will now show Hamilton instead.
 Now, in the drop-down menu above the map, you can choose between the Toronto and Hamilton CMAs at any time.

 You also have several options for creating custom locations.
 Let’s imagine that your research area actually includes both the Toronto and Hamilton CMAs and you want to map them both at the same time.
-On the Locations tab, click Create new combination location.
+On the Locations tab, click Custom Locations, then Create new combination location.

 The “Create Combination Location” window appears.
 In step 1, give your custom combination location a name.
 In step 2, search for Toronto and Hamilton and add each CMA to the list.
 When your settings match the screenshot below, click Save.